 The steam barge S.C.
 Baldwin

-was built in Detroit, Michigan by the Campbell and Owen Company for the Escanaba & Lake Michigan Transportation Co. in 1871 to carry iron ore from Escanaba, Michigan to Milwaukee, Wisconsin and Chicago, Illinois.
+was built in Detroit, Michigan by the Campbell, Owen & Company for the Escanaba & Lake Michigan Transportation Co. in 1871 to carry iron ore from Escanaba, Michigan to Milwaukee, Wisconsin and Chicago, Illinois.
 Measuring 160 feet in length, 30 feet in beam, and with an 11.6 foot depth of hold, S.C.
 Baldwin

 had a gross tonnage of 418 tons and only one deck.
 The steamer was outfit with an engine built by the Dry Dock Engine Works, and featured a cylinder with a 26 inch bore and a stroke measuring 32 inches, and featuring a “double crank”.
 Named for an officer of the Chicago & Northwestern Railroad, S.C.
 Baldwin